How to grease and flour a pan?

 You would think that two layers of protection are enough.
 Usually, it is.
 However, a recipe would, sometimes, call for a third layer – parchment paper.

 When I first heard about this third layer, I was 99% sure that it would go at the very bottom of everything.
 It might not be a surprise for others, but I was a little surprised to know you put it after the grease and flour.
 So, if you come across a recipe calling for the use of parchment paper as a third layer of protection, you know where to put it.
-Don’t be like me!
+Ensure you place it correctly.

 Pour the Batter!